gpauer/wtc-lms-review-script/README.md

-*This tool allows you to accept reviews by a keyword, iteration & the amount to accept.
+This tool allows you to accept reviews by a keyword, iteration & the amount to accept.

-*Viewing all the problems without having to go through modules and topics
+Viewing all the problems without having to go through modules and topics

-*To accept reviews (By name and Iteration/no Iteration)
+To accept reviews (By name and Iteration/no Iteration) : python3 main.py

-python3 main.py

-*To view all problems
+To view all problems :
 python3 main.py -p